configcat/docs/docs/advanced/targeting.md

 <= (Number)|True if *Attribute* is less than or equals to *Comparison value*.
 \> (Number)|True if *Attribute* is a larger than *Comparison value*.
 \>= (Number)|True if *Attribute* is larger than or equals to *Comparison value*.

+All number comparators return False if either *Attribute* or *Comparison value* is not a valid number.

 ### Served value
 The exact value that will be served to the users who match the targeting rule.
 Depending on the kind of your setting this could be: